-In order to reinforce the fight against serious organised crime, the European Council decided to set up Eurojust: a body composed of prosecutors, magistrates or police officers of equivalent competence.
+The European Council set up Eurojust in order to reinforce the fight against serious organised crime.
+Eurojust is a body composed of prosecutors, magistrates or police officers of equivalent competence.

 What is Eurojust?